SergioCalde/Angularv19/README.md

 03. Create router and add children routes to dashboard.
 04. Create SideMenuComponent and add it to dashboard.
 (SideMenuHeader and SideMenuOptions).
 05. Learn about angular environment variables and path alias.
+06. Review how to use @Input and adopt a component-driven mindset.